umbralcalc/umbralcalc.github.io/_posts/bants.md

 \end{equation}
 $$

-The graph displayed below illustrates the structure of this graphical model, where shaded nodes are observed at time $t$.
+The graph displayed below illustrates the structure of this graphical model, where shaded nodes are observed at time $t$ and the edges of the graph indicate functional dependencies (either deterministic or stochastic).

 <img src="../assets/bants/ARG.png" width="600"/>